 This group includes all factors related to the cognitive design of tasks, organization of work, social aspects of work.
-The consequences of these factors of risk are commonly stress, but also other health symptoms like anxiety, depression, burn-out syndrome, addictions and strain due to critical external events due to rapid changing socioeconomic conditions.
+The consequences of these factors of risk are commonly stress, but also other health symptoms like anxiety, depression, burn-out syndrome, addictions and others.
 There are also some risks named "psychosocial risks" that are not considered here (e.g. violence, harassment, contractual insecurity, work-family conflict).
 Emotional issues were not considered in the project, but could be reconsidered now, as some effects could be measured.

 For the purpose of WorkingAge, only some of the above risk factors have been considered.
-A more detailed look is given in the following chapters.
-The following chapter (3.1.2) deals with more detailed use case requirements, e.g.